-Much of my scholarship has been informed through participation on a number of national and community based research projects that focus on strengthening low-income families.
-Over the last five years I have worked with the Blueprints Initiative Delaware, a program funded through the Home Loan Bank of Pittsburgh and the Jesse Ball DuPont organization.
+Much of my scholarship has been informed through participation on a number of national and community-based research projects that focus on strengthening low-income families.
+For seven years I worked with the Blueprints Initiative Delaware, a program funded through the Home Loan Bank of Pittsburgh and the Jesse Ball DuPont organization.
 Blueprints is a revitalization program that is supporting 8 Delaware communities.
 I am also very involved with NCFR, the umbrella organization for scholars and practitioners who work in the family field.
-In the fall of 2014 I was invited to give the opening keynote address for the organization and I serve as a representative of NCFR to the United Nations NGO on the family.
+In 2018 I was honored to be Program Chair and in 2014 I was invited to give the opening keynote address for the organization.
+I also serve as a representative of NCFR to the United Nations NGO on the family.
 My involvement with Blueprints and NCFR reflects my belief that academics need to apply their scholarly knowledge in order to improve the lives of individuals and families.

-In addition to my scholarly and community based work, I teach a wide range of undergraduate and graduate classes, including the introductory course to the major, Diversity and Families.
-My ultimate goal in teaching is to inspire students to become passionate about the material they are studying, to recognize that we all are part of a global community, and to become independent, reflective, life long learners.
+In addition to my scholarly and community-based work, I teach a wide range of undergraduate and graduate classes, including the introductory course to the major, HDFS 202, Diversity and Families.
+My ultimate goal in teaching is to inspire students to become passionate about the material they are studying, to recognize that we all are part of a global community, and to become independent, reflective, life-long learners.